top of page

 Finally, One League - Boston

 For many years, the women’s hockey world has been at war with itself.
-While the stated goal of all parties was the same – a single league where all the world’s best players could compete – the plans for achieving this goal diverged greatly, and the factions went their separate ways, with the PWPHA Dream Gap Tour and the Premier Hockey Federation the results.
+While the stated goal of all parties was the same – a single league where all the world’s best players could compete – the plans for achieving this goal diverged greatly, and the factions went their own separate ways, with the PWPHA Dream Gap Tour and the Premier Hockey Federation the results.
 For several years the groups operated in direct competition with each other.

-In the summer of 2023 a group of investors backed by the Mark Walter Group, who included such notable names as Los Angeles Dodgers owner Stan Kasten and Billie Jean King, purchased the PHF and effectively dismantled it, creating the Professional Women’s Hockey League (PWHL).
+In the summer of 2023, a group of investors backed by the Mark Walter Group, who included such notable names as Los Angeles Dodgers owner Stan Kasten and Billie Jean King, purchased the PHF and effectively dismantled it, creating the Professional Women’s Hockey League (PWHL).
 They established six teams in the United States and Canada.
+The league began play in January of 2024.
+The league stated goals of playing in professional quality facilities and providing salaries that would allow players to work as professional hockey players, not needing part time jobs to supplement their hockey income.

 The Boston team announced they would be playing the majority of their schedule at the Paul E. Tsongas Center at UMass Lowell.
 The arena, named for Lowell native and United States Senator Paul Tsongas, is located on the UMass Lowell campus on the banks of the Merrimack River.
 Senator Tsongas, who was instrumental in securing funding for the facility, died in 1997 just before the opening of the arena.
 Since opening, the Tsongas Center has served as the home for a pair of American Hockey League teams, the Lock Monsters and Devils, as well as the UMass Lowell Riverhawks hockey team.